-However, London Mayor, Sadiq Khan said that the scheme was being reviewed as part of budget cuts for the upcoming year and wished to reassure that this wouldn’t lead to fewer police.
+However, London Mayor, Sadiq Khan said that the scheme was being reviewed as part of budget cuts for the upcoming year and wished to reassure that this would not lead to fewer police.

 In Kensington and Chelsea, extra police officers are used to tackle gang-related crime and it is feared that scrapping the scheme could lead to a 20% reduction in police officers in the next financial year.

-Leader of Kensington and Chelsea Council, Elizabeth Campbell, said: “Crime is on the rise and council budgets are stretched.
+Elizabeth Campbell, leader of Kensington and Chelsea Council, said: “Crime is on the rise and council budgets are stretched.
 The Mayor must make policing and fighting crime on the streets the priority for 2019.”

-A spokesperson for the Mayor of London said: “The Met are reviewing the scheme to make sure that officers are used in the most effective way to fight violent crime – and any replacement scheme would help councils while also making sure officers can go to where they’re most needed.”
+A Mayor of London spokesperson said: “The Met are reviewing the scheme to make sure that officers are used in the most effective way to fight violent crime – and any replacement scheme would help councils while also making sure officers can go to where they’re most needed.”

 “The only reason there are fewer police on London’s streets is the £1bn of government cuts to the Met.
 Sadiq is investing everything possible into our police – including funding a dedicated Violent Crime Taskforce of more than 270 officers – but City Hall simply cannot fill the huge gap left by government.”

 Crime in the capital has been growing with Met figures showing there were 827,225 offences in 2017-2018 whilst the number of officers has fallen by more than 2,000 since 2010.

 Critics say that the Patrol Plus scheme lacks effectiveness as it is inflexible and can contradict Met objectives and place further strain on limited resources.